 St. Mary's College (www.smcm.edu) embodies diversity and inclusion in its mission.
 We create an environment that recognizes the value of individual and group differences and we encourage inquiries from applicants who will contribute to our cultural and ethnic diversity.
 Application materials should include a cover letter, curriculum vitae (including e-mail address), statement of teaching philosophy, statement of how the applicant's teaching at the College will contribute to a culture of inclusion and campus diversity, statement of research interests, evidence of teaching effectiveness (if available), and three letters of recommendation.
-Applications are being accepted online at: apply.interfolio.com/.
+Applications are being accepted online at: apply.interfolio.com/ .
 Questions may be directed to: enter name and email address.

 Review of applications will begin immediately and continue until the position is filled.
-Employment will be contingent upon successful completion of a criminal background check.
+Employment will be contingent upon successful completion of a criminal background check and proof of COVID-19 vaccination, medical and religious exemptions will be considered.
 St. Mary's College of Maryland is an affirmative action/equal opportunity employer.